crmne/paolino.me/_pages/services.md

 </div>

 <div class="services-product" markdown="1">
 Want to know how I work?
-Check out [Chat with Work](https://chatwithwork.com), my AI agent that sifts through your work data.
-One click and you are in, no need to sync your company data anywhere.
+[RubyLLM](https://rubyllm.com) is open source, so you can read exactly how I build.
+[Chat with Work](https://chatwithwork.com) is the fully private work AI I built with it.
 </div>

 <div class="services-close" markdown="1">